bipul724/price-tracker/docs/prd.md

 5. Only a validated successful extraction can update the latest state.
 6. Source page/option identity is immutable for a tracking target unless an explicit update operation is performed.

-## 10. Assumptions
+## 10. Verified Store Facts and Remaining Assumptions

-These are design assumptions, not facts guaranteed by the assignment:

-- The storefront exposes enough product information in a product listing/search page or predictable product pages to locate products.
-- The exact CSS/XPath selectors may change; therefore the scraper should centralize selectors and include validation guards.
+Verified by inspection on 2026-09-25 (details in `research.md`):

+- The store is a client-rendered SPA; HTML contains no product data.
+- Catalog (960 products) and options are available from a JSON API; listing order is random per request.
+- Product pages are `/item/<id>`.
+- Price and stock are available only in a browser, after a challenge + hover.
+- CSS class names rotate per UI manifest revision; a hidden decoy price element exists.
+- Stock is shown as a unit count or "Sold out".

+Remaining assumptions:

+- Playwright Chromium fits within Render free-tier memory for sequential scraping of a few targets.
-- A single backend deployment can handle the expected assignment-scale workload.
+- A single backend deployment can handle the assignment-scale workload.
-- Authentication for end users is unnecessary for the assignment unless the live environment requires it.
+- End-user authentication is unnecessary for the assignment.

 ## 11. Traceability to Assignment Brief